danielperecz/terminal_twitter_chat/README.md

 ## How it works
 ### So far:
-The class `TwitterTerminalChat` reads user information from `accounts.txt` and its `__init__` method initialises a Twitter `Api` object using this information.
+* The class `TwitterTerminalChat` reads user information from `accounts.txt` and its `__init__` method initialises a Twitter `Api` object using this information.
+* 2 way communication is now possible but it takes a long time to get an updated list of new direct messages (around 20 seconds).
+This seems to be a limitation of the API itself.

 ### What's next:
-Using the `Api` object I will implement the Direct Message feature.

-## Currently working on
-* Implementing a way to get new messages received.
-The API can do this but it's rate limited so I've decided to use Selenium's Chrome object for detecting new messages
-* At the moment the script logs in to Twitter and goes to specific chat window
-* Next is the implementation of detecting new messages
-* Will have to use multithreading because this 'listener' method will have to listen to new messages while at the same time the user should have the ability to send a new message
+* Improving the communication speed

-## Dependencies (will be automated)
+## Current imports (will be automated)
 ```
-selenium
+from logging.config import dictConfig
+from platform import system
+import threading
+import logging
-tweepy
+import tweepy
+import queue
-yaml
+import yaml
-pyyaml
+import sys
+import os
 ```